GLNE 003: Preliminary Validation of Biomarkers Predictive of Barrett’s Esophagus Progression to Dysplasia and Adenocarcinoma

 No coordinating investigator defined.

 Recognizing that novel potential biomarkers are continually being identified and will need to be validated in a rapid, efficient, and scientifically rigorous manner, the NCI has made an enormous commitment to the development of a network that will facilitate biomarker development and validation in multiple organ sites.
 As part of the National Cancer Institute-funded Early Detection Research Network (EDRN), the Great Lakes-New England Clinical Epidemiological Center (GLNE CEC) proposes a research program that provides the structure for validating and discovering potential surrogate endpoint biomarkers (“biomarkers”).
 Although examples of such biomarkers are currently in clinical use (i.e. CEA, CA-125), there are limitations to all of them.
 Our consortium focuses specifically on gastrointestinal neoplasia.
 There are three goals for this phase of the proposed research.
 1. Establish the feasibility of measuring the biomarkers in a multi-center clinical trial.
 2. Estimate the variance of the biomarkers in cohorts defined by sex, race, age and histologic diagnosis (non-Barrett’s controls, Barrett’s intestinal metaplasia, Barrett’s intestinal dysplasia [low and high-grade] and adenocarcinoma).
 3. Determine if the distributions of the biomarkers differ significantly among patients with different histologic diagnoses.
 In this protocol, biological samples will consist of serum, plasma, urine, and biopsies from Barrett’s esophagus (metaplasia, low and high-grade dysplasia) patients, from patients with esophageal adenocarcinoma, and from non-Barrett’s controls.
 Samples will be assayed for villin, p53, Hsp27, cyclooxygenase-2, and Cyclin D1.
 Samples will also be used for two biomarker discovery projects, one exploring genetic expression using genomic microarrays and a second using two-dimensional gene arrays to discover and characterize amplified proteins associated with esophageal carcinogenesis.
-Fifty subjects will be studied in each stratum with an estimated total
+Fifty subjects will

 There are currently no biomarkers annotated for this protocol.